Please make contact firstname.lastname@example.org

 Due to the large number of members who wish to use the facilities, the ranges can be in use seven days per week but new members are welcomed on Wednesdays.

-Due to being reserved by the Leeds University firearms club on a Thursday evening it is closed to Aireborough members.
+Due to being reserved by the Leeds University firearms club on a Thursday evening, the premises are closed to Aireborough members.

-From 10 February, owners will be liable for a fine of up to £1000 if they do not take reasonable precautions to stop unauthorized access to their airgun by people under the age of 18.
-Safety leaflets informing new owners of the offence will be also be included with every air gun purchased.
+Owners of air weapons are liable to a fine if they do not take reasonable precautions to stop unauthorized access to their air weapon by people under the age of 18.

-'With this new legislation, we are saying there is no excuse.
-If you do not keep your airgun safely away from children you will be prosecuted.'
+If you do not keep your airgun safely away from children you will be prosecuted.

 How to keep your weapon safe:

-- store your airgun out of sight and separately from pellets
+store your air weapon out of sight and separately from pellets

-- always store your airgun inside a house rather than in an out building, such as a garden shed
+always store your air weapon inside a house rather than in an out building, such as a garden shed

-never store a cocked or loaded airgun
+never store a cocked or loaded air weapon

-when using your airgun, keep it under close supervision and never leave it unattended
+when using your air weapon, keep it under close supervision and never leave it unattended